learn-co-curriculum/phase-4-validation-messages-and-error-handling/README.md

 })
 ```

-We'll also want to conditionally display the errors in the JSX being returned
+We'll also want to [conditionally display][inline-if] the errors in the JSX being returned
 from our component:

 ```jsx